-- DHHS will continue to develop TBI waiver guidance based on assessment of the TBI Waiver's successes and barriers. - DHHS will continue to work with Alliance to resolve issues related to eligibility, services, and supports. - DHHS is leveraging connections of the Money Follows the Person Program to identify people with TBI who are in Skilled Nursing Facilities. - DHHS is working with the State Prison system to determine the feasibility of screening for TBI in the Prison system. - DHHS will continue to work with other states with successful TBI programs to refine operational tools, assessment tools, and policies, and will continue to provide waiver operations technical assistance as needed to Alliance. - DHHS will continue to develop a best practice model system that includes the continuum of care in Appendix C and will review and adjust reimbursement rates as needed to maintain adequate reimbursement to attract and retain a network of quality, specialized providers. - DHHS is currently in the process of gathering and analyzing NC TBI data to learn more about the TBI needs in NC.
-This data will help guide waiver renewal discussions. - DHHS formed a State stakeholder group, including representation from the Alliance stakeholder group, to solicit feedback on implementation issues, operational procedures, and policies.
+- DHHS will continue to develop TBI waiver guidance based on assessment of the TBI Waiver's successes and barriers. - DHHS will continue to work with Alliance to resolve issues related to eligibility, services, and supports. - DHHS is leveraging connections of the Money Follows the Person Program to identify people with TBI who are in Skilled Nursing Facilities. - DHHS is working with the State Prison system to determine the feasibility of screening for TBI in the Prison system. - DHHS will continue to work with other states with successful TBI programs to refine operational tools, assessment tools, and policies, and will continue to provide waiver operations technical assistance as needed to Alliance. - DHHS will continue to develop a best practice model system that includes the continuum of care in Appendix C and will review and adjust reimbursement rates as needed to maintain adequate reimbursement to attach and retain a network of quality, specialized providers. - DHHS is currently in the process of gathering and analyzing NC TBI data to learn more about the TBI needs in NC.
+This data will help guide waiver renewal discussions. - DHHS formed a state stakeholder group, including representation from the Alliance stakeholder group, to solicit feedback on implementation issues, operational procedures, and policies.
 This group will also assist the State in exploring the viability of statewide implementation.
 The State Stakeholder group's first meeting was held on December 3, 2018.
 The second meeting was held on May 6, 2019.
 The third meeting was held on August 5, 2019.
 The fourth meeting was held on January 13, 2020.
 The fifth meeting was held on June 29, 2020.
-The State Stakeholder group will continue to meet on a 6-month basis. - DHHS submitted and received approval from the Centers of Medicaid & Medicare Services to implement COVID-19 specific flexibilities though an Appendix K disaster application.
-DHHS has provided COVID-19 specific technical assistance to Alliance Health as well as providers.
+The sixth meeting was held on October 28, 2020.
+This Stakeholder Group was placed on hold during the TBI Waiver Renewal and will resume with waiver renewal. - DHHS submitted and received approval from the Centers of Medicaid & Medicare Services to implement COVID-19 specific flexibilities though an Appendix K disaster application.
+DHHS has provide COVID-19 specific technical assistance to Alliance Health as well as providers. - DHHS is in the process of submitting an Appendix K from the Centers of Medicaid & Medicare Service to allow for increased TBI Waiver rates effective March 1, 2022.